 rolling terrain all combine to make for a fun and exciting balloon ride.
 However, it was

-not always such smooth sailing for Napa balloon rides.
+not always such smooth sailing for Napa hot air balloon rides.
 The industry is extraordinarily

 safe and well maintained today, but the first balloon ride in the Napa Valley did not go